lucasktlee/posts/drafts/spa-covenants.md

 		<li id="fn02">These are also referred to as <em>affirmative covenants</em>. <a href="#fref02">&#8593;</a></li>
 		<li id="fn03">The parties will often negotiate this to exclude indebtedness incurred in the ordinary course of business, acquisition indebtedness incurred in connection with the transaction, or indebtedness in excess of a specified amount.
 I’ve seen all of the above in varying combinations in the private equity transactions I’ve worked on. <a href="#fref03">&#8593;</a></li>
 		<li id="fn04">It goes without saying that this pre-closing covenant is applicable only to leveraged buyouts. <a href="#fref04">&#8593;</a></li>
-		<li id="fn05">For most leveraged loans used in leveraged buyouts, the arranging banks will <em>not</em> hold all the leveraged loans on their balance sheets, but will instead place the majority of the leverage loans with other banks and other institutional investors.
-Most leverage loans will include flex provisions allowing the bank to alter the terms—including tenor and interest rates—to enable .
-As such, the roadshows, offering memoranda, and other marketing documents can be a crucial  <a href="#fref05">&#8593;</a></li>
+		<li id="fn05">For most leveraged loans used in leveraged buyouts, the arranging banks will <em>not</em> hold all the leveraged loans on their balance sheets, but will instead place the majority of the leveraged loans with other banks and other institutional investors.
+Most leveraged loans will include flex provisions allowing the bank to alter the terms—including tenor and interest rates—to enable the leveraged loans to be sold.
+As such, the roadshows, offering memoranda, and other marketing documents can have a significant impact on   <a href="#fref05">&#8593;</a></li>
 		<li id="fn"> <a href="#fref">&#8593;</a></li>
 		<li id="fn"> <a href="#fref">&#8593;</a></li>
 		<li id="fn"> <a href="#fref">&#8593;</a></li>